 The Universal Access Responsive Web Application does not depend on a specific IDE, you can choose your own.
 There are many IDEs that you can choose, for example Microsoft Visual Studio Code, Atom, and Sublime.
-However, IBM uses Microsoft Visual Studio Code to develop the reference application, it supports many plugins that make development faster and easier, for example it supports the following tools:
+However, IBM uses Microsoft Visual Studio Code to develop the reference application, it

 - Linting tools (ESLint)

 - Code formatters (Prettier)

 - Debugging tools (Debugger for Chrome)

-• Documentation tools (JSDoc)
+- Documentation tools (JSDoc)